JAlcocerT/RPi/_posts/2024-03-15-minipc-vs-pi.md

 #nmcli radio help
 ```

-> Here you improve by ~10% the power efficiency, aka: -1W 😜
+> Here you **improve by ~10%** the power efficiency, aka: -1W 😜

-And Bluetooth:
+And also, turnoff Bluetooth if you dont need it with:

 ```sh
 sudo service bluetooth stop #start